MIB Policy Resolutions for 2025-2026

 MIB urges Congress and the regulatory agencies to continue to expand and refine a tiered regulatory and supervisory system that recognizes the significant differences between community banks and large, complex institutions in terms of the risks they pose to consumers and to the financial system.

-To preserve their original purpose, thresholds for regulatory accommodations and exemptions based on asset size and transaction volume should be continually reviewed and adjusted upward as community banks consolidate and the average asset size of banks increases.
+To preserve their original purpose and remain aligned with an evolving financial services landscape thresholds for regulatory accommodations and exemptions based on asset size, risk profile, and transaction volume should be continually reviewed and adjusted upward as community banks consolidate and the average asset size of banks increases.

 SMALL BUSINESS LENDING